developerashish02/SpeedySavor/Assignment/Laying The Foundation/README.md

-# What is the JSX

-jsx is the html like syntax not a html

-# superpower of JSX
+Here are the corrected sentences:

+1. JSX is HTML-like syntax, not HTML.

+2. Superpowers of JSX:

-    - we can write Javascript expression in JSX
+   - We can write JavaScript expressions in JSX.
-    - JSX is readable
+   - JSX is readable.
-    - JSX sanitize data
+   - JSX sanitizes data.

+3. {TitleComponent} - If we have a React element in curly brackets, we can use the React element like this.
+   <TitleComponent/> - This way, we can render the component and also call the component.
+   <TitleComponent></TitleComponent> - This way, we also render the component; it's the same as <TitleComponent/>.